mspensieri/MSLiveBlur/README.md

 MSLiveBlur
 ==========

 The MSLiveBlurView dynamically blurs the content on the screen and updates at the given interval.
+Subviews will not be blurred but will instead appear on top of the blurred area.

 I use a condensed version of [GPUImage](https://github.com/BradLarson/GPUImage) to do the blurring.

 # Usage